Holding Redlich Aboriginal and Torres Strait Islander Scholarship

 We'll consider:

-- any other matter which may be deemed relevant to your future academic success.
+- any other matter considered relevant to your future academic success.

 What happens next